The Real Story Behind the Jane Magazine Boobs Blunder

 The mammary maelstrom began when Jane’s booking editor, Heather Catania, sent an e-mail to female magazine and newspaper editors and reporters in the New York area.
-“I’m casting 50 pairs of breasts for Jane’s ‘Guide to Boobs,’ ” she cheekily wrote.
-“I am looking for 50 girls who are [willing] to get topless.
+“I’m casting 50 pairs of breasts for Jane’s ‘Guide to Boobs,’” she cheekily wrote.
+“I am looking for 50 women who are willing to get topless.
 All colors, shapes, and sizes please!
 You MUST agree to have your naked breasts photographed.
 You will be shot from the neck down and will not be identified.”

-Catania added that participants would be asked to “tell us in one sentence something about your boobs (why you love them, why you hate them, etc.)” and would receive $50 - “enough to buy a very nice new bra.”
+Catania added that participants would be asked to “tell us in one sentence something about your breasts (why you love them, why you hate them, etc.)” and would receive $50, which was said to be enough to buy a very nice new bra.
+For many in the industry, this seemed like a fun way to celebrate body positivity, similar to how we discuss body confidence today

 Frequently Asked Questions